 Pure interst rate + liquidity premium + recapture premium + risk premium

-- selection bias (self-reporting bias)- backfill bias (they improve their historical performance once they reported it)- survivorship bias
+- selection bias (self-reporting bias)- backfill bias (they improve

 - long convertible bond, short equity- long volatility and long credit spreads (when they tighten, bond values increase)